euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 	- Standard disks higher amount of capacity per dollar

 **Disk options**
+- Create disk can define the physical size, 4 or 16
 - Boot disk
 	- Every VM comes with a single root persistent disk
 	- Image is loaded during first boot